dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 data ListInt = Nil | Cons Int ListInt
 ```

-We need to rewrite this definition as an equation `ListInt = F ListInt`, where `F` will be a suitable new type constructor.
-It is clear that this type constructor needs to be of this form:
+We need to rewrite this definition as `data ListInt = F ListInt`, where `F` needs to be a suitable new type constructor.
+It is clear that this type constructor should be this:

 ```haskell
 data F r = Nil | Cons Int r
 ```

-We define `F r` by replacing all recursive instances of `ListInt` via the type parameter `r`.
+We find `F r` by replacing all recursive instances of `ListInt` via the type parameter `r`.
 (Here the letter `r` reminds us of the word "recursion".)

+If we substitute `ListInt` for `r` in `F r`, we obtain `Nil | Cons Int ListInt`, which is exactly the right-hand side of the original recursive definition.
+In this way, `data ListInt = F ListInt` is the same as `data ListInt = Nil | Cons Int ListInt`.
+It shows that our choice of `F` is correct.

 The recursion scheme `F` describes all the possible ways of constructing a value of a recursive type.
 In this example, there are only two ways of constructing a value of type `ListInt`: first, `Nil` is a value of type `ListInt`.
 Second, if we _somehow_ already have a value `r` of type `ListInt`, we can use `Cons` to construct new values of type `ListInt`, for instance, `Cons -123 r`.